HMS Crescent (1784)

-HMS Crescent was a 36-gun Flora-class frigate of the British Royal Navy.
-Launched in 1784, she spent the first years of her service on blockade duty in the English Channel where she single-handedly captured the French frigate, Réunion.
-In 1795, Crescent was part of a squadron commanded by George Elphinstone, that forced the surrender of a Batavian Navy squadron at the capitulation of Saldanha Bay.
-After serving in the West Indies, Crescent returned to home waters and was wrecked off the coast of Jutland on 6 December 1808.
+HMS Crescent was a 36-gun Flora-class fifth-rate frigate of the Royal Navy.
+Launched in 1784, Crescent spent the first years of the French Revolutionary Wars on blockade duties in the English Channel, during which she captured the French frigate Réunion in the action of 20 October 1793.
+On 17 August 1795, Crescent was part of a British fleet under Vice-Admiral of the Blue Sir George Elphinstone which forced the surrender of a Batavian Navy squadron at the capitulation of Saldanha Bay.
+After being sent to the West Indies in April 1799, Crescent returned to Europe in February 1806 during the Napoleonic Wars and was wrecked off the coast of Jutland on 6 December 1808.

 Background

 Britain's early preference for smaller warships was mainly because of a requirement to maintain a large navy and to keep the expense of doing so down.
 However, by the latter half of the 1770s, Britain was facing a war with France, Spain and the United States of America, and was in need of a more powerful type of frigate.
 In 1778, the Navy Board ordered the first of two new types of frigate, the Minerva-class of 38 guns, and the Flora-class of 36 guns.
 For both 18-pounder guns comprised the main battery.
 Crescent was ordered on 11 August 1781 and was to be of the 36-gun variety.